xNightwielder/ml-assisted-centralized-system-monitoring-platform/README.md

   docker compose up
 ```

-NOTES:
-* The application's metrics on the running system come under the host name “telegraf”.
+**_NOTE:_**  The application's metrics on the running system come under the host name “telegraf”.
 To view them, you should enter “telegraf” in the hostname field.

 ## Monitoring a different device on the local network